Becoming an Ursinus Student Organization

-- If the application is denied by either UCSG or SASC, the applications will be returned to the student petitioning the request.
+- If the application is denied by either SGA or SASC, the applications will be returned to the student petitioning the request.
 The group will be allowed to reapply for recognition at a later date to be determined by the Student Engagement Office.
 All groups will be notified by email, phone or in person concerning all decisions.

 For additional information on the process of becoming a student organization or to learn more about student clubs & organizations, please visit the Student Engagement website.

 The Activities Fund Allocation Committee is a student appointed committee responsible for the distribution of funds to approved, open membership clubs & organizations.
 Qualified clubs & organizations may submit a yearly request for assistance in funding campus events, attending conferences, contracting speakers/performers, etc. Applications for funding will be completed in the spring semester prior to the start of the next academic year.
 In addition, groups may make more special activity requests based on the availability of funds and discretion of the AFAC committee.

 Additional information as well as electronic submission forms for AFAC requests can be found on the Student Engagement website under Student Clubs & Organizations.

 Fundraising is defined as the collection of money through donations, sales, and/or event programming for the purposes of charitable donation or organizational project.
 Fundraising for both Ursinus College and non-college affiliated charitable organizations is permissible provided all guidelines are followed.

 All student organizations, college departments and course-sanctioned groups must complete a request form and obtain approval of the fundraising activity from the Assistant Director of Student Engagment.

 For additional information or to view all required guidelines, please visit the Student Engagement website under Student Clubs & Organizations.